sidhya3112/MyChatty---Chat-and-Video-Call-App/README.md

 # MyChatty

-A functional chat and video calling app made with Flutter and Firebase.
+*A fully-functional chat and video-calling app for friends and family to connect and enjoy.*

-## Functionalities:
+## Features:
-1) Shows whether the user is online/offline.
+1) Uses Google Sign-In.
+2) On the Chat Log Screen, there is an indicator which shows whether the user is online (green) or offline (offline).
+3) Search screen to find your friends and family members if they are registered on the app and connect with them.
-2) Send images from gallery as well as camera.
+4) Seamless chatting experience and photo sharing from gallery or camera.
-3) Find new friends among the registered users in the app.
-4) One-to-one video call available with features like pause/play camera and mute/unmute mic.
+5) Seamless video calling experience with features like pause/play audio and video and also option for toggling camera.
+6) Users can also send messages to themselves, which becomes an important feature since it allows saving important documents and chats which can be easily accessed when needed.

+## Tech Stack:

+1) Flutter/Dart
+2) Firebase (Authentication | Cloud Firestore | Storage)
+3) Agora SDK - for video calling

+## Future Goals:

+1) To add more features like forwarding chats, deleting chats, read reciepts, adding call feature and more.
+2) Making the chats end-to-end encrypted.
+3) Enable video sharing, contact and location sharing also.
+4) Enable group chats.

+A lot more updates may be done as per requirement.

 ## Screenshots: